CagriCatik/Python/webpage/docs/tips-and-tricks/methodcaller.md

 ### Conclusion

 In this tutorial, we explored the versatility of Python's `methodcaller` for efficient data manipulation tasks.
 We demonstrated its usage for filtering and sorting operations, along with a performance comparison against lambda functions.
 While `methodcaller` may offer slight performance advantages in certain scenarios, the choice between it and lambda functions ultimately depends on readability and context.
 Experiment with both approaches in your codebase to find what works best for you.

-I hope you found this tutorial helpful!
-If you have any questions or insights to share, feel free to leave a comment below.
-Thank you for reading!